Key Points on Understanding Your Dog’s Nutritional Needs:

 Proteins are important for the growth and repair of tissues, playing a crucial role in maintaining overall health.
 They are the building blocks of your dog’s body, including muscles, skin, and hair.
 Excellent sources of protein include fish, meat, eggs, and legumes.
 Ensure that your dog’s diet contains high-quality, easily digestible proteins.

-Fats act as a concentrated source of energy and are vital for the absorption of essential fat-soluble nutritional vitamins (A, D, E, and K), which are vital for overall health.
+Fats are a concentrated energy source and are vital for absorbing essential fat-soluble nutritional vitamins (A, D, E, and K), which are vital for overall health.
 They also help maintain healthy skin and a shiny coat.
 Common sources of fats in dog food include chicken fat, fish oil, and flaxseed.

 Carbohydrates supply energy and fiber, aiding in digestion.
-Although dogs don’t have a strict requirement for carbohydrates, they can still benefit from them.
+Although dogs don’t have a strict carbohydrate requirement, they can still benefit from it.
 Carbohydrate sources include grains like rice and barley, as well as nutrient-rich vegetables like peas and sweet potatoes.

-Vitamins and minerals are important for a wide range of bodily functions, inclusive of supporting the immune response, bone development, and nerve function.
+Vitamins and minerals are important for many bodily functions, including supporting the immune response, bone development, and nerve function.
 A well-balanced commercial dog food typically contains the necessary vitamins and minerals.
-However, if you are preparing homemade meals, consult your vet to ensure your furry companion receives the necessary nutrients.
+However, consult your vet if you prepare homemade meals to ensure your furry companion receives the necessary nutrients.

 Special Dietary Considerations